TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 _Figure 3: CLEA deployment option 1, with the MCT at the center._

 - Option 2: the MCT is at the edge, for maximum scalability and speed, and to avoid overloading the MCT.
-	Here clusters can potentially be identified as soon as Alice uploads her scanned QR code history, without any delay.
+	Here clusters are identified as soon as Alice uploads her scanned QR code history, without any delay.
-	The MCT is also informed of those new clusters but they are not in the critical path;
+	The MCT is also informed of those new clusters, yet they are not in the critical path;

 <img src="img/CLEA_deployment_option2.jpg" alt=".CLEA_deployment_option2.jpg" width="600"/>

 _Figure 4: CLEA deployment option 2, with the MCT at the edge._

 - Option 3: the MCT is not involved in any manner.
-	Here it is not possible to couple the digital system with any hand-written attendance register.
+	As a direct consequence, it is not possible to couple the digital system with any hand-written attendance register.

 <img src="img/CLEA_deployment_option3.jpg" alt=".CLEA_deployment_option3.jpg" width="600"/>